ChthonVII/CnCTDRAMapEditor/README.md

 ## C&C Tiberian Dawn and Red Alert Map Editor

-An enhanced version of the C&C Tiberian Dawn and Red Alert Map Editor based on the source code released by Electronic Arts.
+This is a fork of Rampastrings enhanced version of the C&C Tiberian Dawn and Red Alert Map Editor, based on the source code released by Electronic Arts.
-The goal of the project is simply to improve the usability and convenience of the map editor, fix bugs, improve and clean its code-base, enhance compatibility with different kinds of systems and enhance the editor's support for mods.
+Rampastrings project was to improve the usability and convenience of the map editor, fix bugs, improve and clean its code-base, enhance compatibility with different kinds of systems and enhance the editor's support for mods.

-Once the project has proceeded far enough and I am pleased with the state of the editor, I might also look into making it support Tiberian Sun.
+This fork is to add support for creating 128x128 maps in TD.

 ### Current features